anon-blue/anon.blue/README.txt

 , it all that shit with metaphorical and d so on.
 That's great.
 Thank U man for tho this.
-I was desperate at the end. esv uV VPcan't copy paste here oker &é"'(- è_ç)ààçàçazertyuiopqsdfghjklmwxcvbnHYVIREAGYVAIR HAVO9RHIJHA8GOABSYG AOJpubih9Bu b9ubdysg  THE Doahnbgbhe8r09ha795kjth823yhaiuefg8643ht90bafpbgkaj epv aoir hbaof d bihaoejg yiafij ihad fuhoa'l;,/.iGEP9IBKASFVPIGAEJRIAUSGFH AIRBGO iy oKVOINDIF HGOhlgphfoigsiphtpogpbsgh[jsbpobgao[gh0shjtlhks09[tjksnhoareareaeraer you typing right now ?????????????   wxcwkx,ckwl,clwkx,cqspqsdlqsdl âzoe =)aze =)aze a=)à &=)é"à &é=")à& é=")à& =é") &à=é)" &=é)" &=)é" &=é)"à&=é")à&=)é"à&=)éà"=&)é"à&=)é
+I was desperate at the end. esv uV VPcan't copy paste here oker &é"'(- è_ç)ààçàçazertyuiopqsdfghjklmwxcvbnHYVIREAGYVAIR HAVO9RHIJHA8GOABSYG AOJpubih9Bu b9ubdysg  THE DAY WILL BE FRIDAY JANUARY 10 PLEASE DON'T BE LATE I DON'T LIKE TO WAIT WHEN IT RAINS    fuhoa'l;,/.iGEP9IBKASFVPIGAEJRIAUSGFH AIRBGO iy oKVOINDIF HGOhlgphfoigsiphtpogpbsgh[jsbpobgao[gh0shjtlhks09[tjksnhoareareaeraer you typing right now ?????????????   wxcwkx,ckwl,clwkx,cqspqsdlqsdl âzoe =)aze =)aze a=)à &=)é"à &é=")à& é=")à& =é") &à=é)" &=é)" &=)é" &=é)"à&=é")à&=)é"à&=)éà"=&)é"à&=)é